Ancient One: The next life

-During Hercules' journey to the underworld in the Dark Reign storyline, the Ancient One was seen in Erebus gambling for his resurrection.
+During Hercules' journey to the underworld in Dark Reign, the Ancient One was seen in Erebus gambling for his resurrection.
 As explained to Hercules, the afterlife has become a shambles, due to various entities not paying attention.

-During a demonic invasion of New York via the Eye of Agamotto, Iron Fist finds himself transferred into a white void when he comes in contact with the Eye, resulting in a face-to-face confrontation with a form that appears to be the Ancient One; the form claims that both he and a currently-unidentified associate are responsible for the demonic invasion due to his anger at Strange's recent "failures".
-However, a casual comment by Spider-Man prompts Strange, Doctor Voodoo, and Daimon Hellstrom to realize that they are actually dealing with Agamotto himself, as the Ancient One's demands for the Eye defy everything that was previously told to Strange about how the Eye is passed from one sorcerer to another.
+During a demonic invasion of New York via the Eye of Agamotto, Iron Fist is transferred into a white void when he comes in contact with the Eye, resulting in a face-to-face confrontation with a form that appears to be the Ancient One; the form claims that both he and a currently-unidentified associate are responsible for the demonic invasion due to his anger at Strange's recent "failures".
+However, a casual comment by Spider-Man prompts Strange, Doctor Voodoo, and Daimon Hellstrom to realize that they are dealing with Agamotto himself, as the Ancient One's demands for the Eye defy everything that was previously told to Strange about how the Eye is passed from one sorcerer to another.

-After Doctor Strange defeats Daniel Drumm, using dark magic that does not control him, the Ancient One's spirit appears and speaks to Doctor Strange:
+After Strange (who is no longer the Sorcerer Supreme) defeats Daniel Drumm, using dark magic that does not control him, the Ancient One's spirit appears and speaks to him:

-The Ancient One appears as a teacher to multiple magical students in school started by Stephen Strange.
+The Ancient One, in spirit form, provides guidance as a teacher to multiple magical students in a school established by Strange.